crminions/arctic-training/README.md

 * Data
 * Lessons
-* Notes and details: Christina Changed
+* Notes and details - cats are cute

 Made some changes from R studio